 How To Make An Ancient Warrior Using ZBrush And 3ds Max(1)

-Fox Renderfarm, the best cloud rendering services provider, will bring you a tutorial from 3d artist Mars on how to use ZBrush and 3ds Max to make an ancient warrior.
+Fox Renderfarm, the best cloud rendering services provider and render farm, will bring you a tutorial from 3d artist Mars on how to use ZBrush and 3ds Max to make an ancient warrior.
 Mars will use ZBrush and 3ds Max to make a character of a Japanese samurai and talk about some of the problems encountered in the production process.
 The whole production is divided into five parts: Introduction, 3D Modeling, UV, Texturing and Rendering.

 This Japanese samurai production case specifically used 3ds Max to make the initial model, ZBrush and 3ds Max combined to complete the high polygon sculpting and production, Marvelous Designer to make the cloth, Substance Painter complete the texture, and finally to use Substance Painter for rendering.